Lower bound theorems for general polytopes

 We conjecture that for $d\ge6$, there are no $d$-polytopes with $2d$ vertices and $d^2+d-3$ edges.
 For $d=5$ or 3, examples are easy to find.

 Next we extend this result to $d+k$ vertices, for $k<d$.
-That is, we show that any such polytope which is not a triplex has at least $k-3$ more edges than the triplex, i.e. excess at least $(k-1)(d-k)+2(k-3)$.
-First we need the following technical result.
+That is, we show that any such $d$-polytope which is not a triplex has at least $k-3$ more edges than the triplex, i.e. excess degree at least $(k-1)(d-k)+2(k-3)$.
+First we establish a special case.

 \begin{lemma} As usual, let $P$ be a $d$-dimensional polytope whose vertex set $V$ has $d+k$ elements, $k\le d$.
 Suppose that $P$ is not simplicial, that every non-simplex facet has $d+k-2$ vertices, and that every non-simplex ridge has $d+k-4$ vertices.
 Then either $k=3$ or $k=d$. \end{lemma}